Leslie Beavis: Early life

 Beavis was born in Bathurst, New South Wales, on 25 January 1895.
-He was the fson of Horace Colin Dean Beavis, a photographer, and his wife Emma Weston née Bailey.
+He was the son of Horace Colin Dean Beavis, a photographer, and his wife Emma Weston née Bailey.
 He received his education at Bathurst District School and in March 1913 he entered the Royal Military College in Duntroon.

 Military career

 First World War

-Following the outbreak of the First World War, Beavis' course at the College was shortened and he graduated in June 1915, top of his class.
+Following the outbreak of the First World War in August 1914, Beavis' course at the College was shortened and he graduated in June 1915, top of his class.
 He was commissioned a lieutenant in the Australian Imperial Force (AIF).
-Assigned to the 5th Field Artillery Brigade, he shipped to the Middle East in November, serving in Egypt during the Sinai and Palestine Campaign before being transferred to the Western Front in April 1916.
+Assigned to the 5th Field Artillery Brigade, he shipped to the Middle East in November, serving in Egypt during the Sinai and Palestine campaign before being transferred to the Western Front in April 1916.

 Initially serving in 4th Field Artillery Brigade, Beavis was promoted to captain in July.
 In 1917, he attended staff training in England and 2nd Division headquarters before being transferred to 14th Field Artillery Brigade as commander of 53rd Battery.
 Promoted to major at the time of taking his command, his unit suffered gas attacks in fighting near Ypres but his leadership skills ensured his post remained in Australian hands.
 The effects of the gas on his health saw him evacuated to England in November.
 For his actions, he was recommended for the Distinguished Service Order, which was duly gazetted on 14 June 1918.

 Beavis subsequently returned to his unit and on 21 April 1918, men of his unit were involved in the shooting down of Manfred von Richthofen, the Red Baron.
 The action was witnessed by Beavis, and in the ensuing investigation as to who shot down the German ace, Beavis placed credit for the kill with his Lewis gunners.
 He was mentioned in despatches for the second time (the first was in 1917) on 28 May 1918.